KLM says it will scrap some flights to China due to the coronavirus outbreak

 AMSTERDAM (Reuters) - KLM, the Dutch arm of Air France KLM, will scrap some flights to China due to the coronavirus outbreak in the North Asian country, it said late on Wednesday.

-Starting on Friday, direct flights to Chengdu and Hangzhou will be suspended, while the number flights to Shanghai will be reduced from 11 to 7 per week.
+Starting on Friday, direct flights to the cities of Chengdu and Hangzhou will be suspended, while the number flights to Shanghai will be reduced from 11 to 7 per week.

 Service to Beijing has not been affected, KLM said in a statement.
+The measures will run until at least Feb.
+29.

-(This story corrects to say service to Beijing has not been affected)
+Other international airlines including Lufthansa and British Airways announced earlier Wednesday that they were temporarily scrapping all flights to China.

 Reporting by Anthony Deutsch; Editing by Bernadette Baum